masaiful/11/media/2021/the-personal-history-of-david-copperfield.md

 rating: B+
 ---

-Saw with LD.
+Saw with CK.
 Didn't expect to like the movie as much as I did.
 Tilda Swinton and Ben Wishaw were brilliant.
 "Pure Christian pleasure."